-We got in touch with Jesse—a business owner, husband, and father from Auckland, who chatted to us about investing for his kids, and how he’s seen investing change over the years!
+We chatted with Jesse—a business owner, husband, and father from Auckland—about investing for his kids, and how he's seen investing change over the years!

 Why did you start investing?